Storylines library

 - SUPERSEDED

-A newer, more general or more precise thesis subsumes the same territory.
-The original card pins the replacing thesis ID and stops updating.
+A newer, more general or more precise storyline subsumes the same territory.
+The original card pins the replacing storyline ID and stops updating.

 Trenri tracks and contextualizes — it does not endorse.
 Status is reviewed every Monday at the weekly publication, based on the accumulated record.